lmw95/stayverticalpolestudio/documentation/TESTING-post-update.md

 ### Flickity carousels
 * Plan: I wanted to use [Flickity](https://flickity.metafizzy.co/) to create interactive carousels for the Classes and Reviews section so that it saves space on the webpage but also improves the user experience.
-* Implementation: I utilised Flickity's CDN and code to create two carousels and edited them to how best suited the webpage in terms of colour, content and size.
+* Implementation: I utilised Flickity's CDN and code to create three carousels (two in index.html and one in gallery.html) and edited them to how best suited the webpage in terms of colour, content and size.
 * Test: I tested the carousels on all device sizes and browsers to ensure sizing was correct and that the scrolling effect was working.
 * Result: The carousels worked correctly as planned on all devices and browsers.
 * Verdict: PASS